SwissBorg (CHSB) Price Tops $0.22 on Top Exchanges

-SwissBorg (CHSB) traded 3.4% higher against the US dollar during the twenty-four hour period ending at 22:00 PM ET on May 29th.
-Over the last week, SwissBorg has traded 5.3% lower against the US dollar.
-One SwissBorg token can currently be purchased for approximately $0.22 or 0.00000322 BTC on major cryptocurrency exchanges.
-SwissBorg has a market cap of $215.18 million and $1.48 million worth of SwissBorg was traded on exchanges in the last 24 hours.
+SwissBorg (CHSB) traded 0.9% higher against the US dollar during the 1 day period ending at 14:00 PM ET on June 5th.
+Over the last week, SwissBorg has traded 4.9% higher against the US dollar.
+SwissBorg has a market cap of $220.33 million and $1.61 million worth of SwissBorg was traded on exchanges in the last 24 hours.
+One SwissBorg token can now be purchased for about $0.22 or 0.00000313 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.